Francescde/provesdeNivell/Task2/StringIsPermutation/README.md

 ## Decision

 Performance wise I think the second solution can be quicker than the first one with large strings.
-This is because the sorting algorithm needs from n*(log n) comparisions to n**2 and the other algorithm it's lineal

-Although I prefer the first implementation.
-The main reason being that the first solution it's more readable than the second one.
-And if a new developer has to change it's behavior it will have an easier time understanding the program.
-So in conclusion any update would be cheaper.
+This is because the sorting algorithm needs from n*(log n) comparisons to n**2 (where n is the size of the strings) and it has to sort two strings and then compare the results.

-Furthermore I don't consider, in this scenario, the execution time to be a decisive factor.
-If I did I would have built the solution in a compiled language like c rather than an interpreted one, and also if I want a better execution time the solution is rather simple: It's as easy as to look for a better machine.
+On the other hand the other algorithm it's lineal with just two loops of n words.
+And the comparations are smaller, as it groups the characters on the first loop.
+So the cost will be n+m (where n is the strings and m the number of distinct charecters)

 #### 3. How to test the implementations